-- One course must have a lab component; - Independent research may be one of these courses, but does not satisfy the requirement for a lab-based option course; - These 5 courses may not double-count in any other category, with the exception of the capstone course. - 3.
+- Two courses must have a lab component; only one required for Physics - Secondary Education - Independent research may be one of these courses, but does not satisfy the requirement for a lab-based option course; - These 5 courses may not double-count in any other category, with the exception of the capstone course. - 3.
 2 Correlates: MAT 127/Calculus A and MAT 128/Calculus B (or AP credit). - 4.
 5 Specialization Options: Elective courses to be used toward specialization and breadth.